Interior Designer Elkhart Goshen Indiana

 Tip #6 - Some plants can be planted together in mass (large groups) instead of in rows because it looks more dramatic (most of the time) and because as one finishes up the other begins.
 For example, I plant lettuce and spinach with zucchinis and melons because when the spring plants are finished, the summer plants are just taking off.
 This uses my 'space' efficiently (I don't like looking at large areas of brown dirt or the texture and color of mulch), This strategy also provides our family with continuous goodies all season long.
 I use the same strategy in my flower gardens.
 Some flowers such as daffodils bloom during the Spring and then Summer blooming Black eyed Susan's or Chrysanthemums are planted along side the spring bulbs because they start blooming in Summer

-1. Create a plan that will accomplish your aims, goals & vision
+1. Think about your aims, goals & vision

 4. Make final adjustments and accessorize until the garden meets your expectations and then...